PickNikRobotics/beta_moveit_website/_posts/2019-09-20-moveit-workshop-macau.md

 ### About AWS

 For almost 13 years, Amazon Web Services has been the world’s most comprehensive and broadly adopted cloud platform.
 AWS offers over 165 fully featured services for compute, storage, databases, networking, analytics, robotics, machine learning and artificial intelligence (AI), Internet of Things (IoT), mobile, security, hybrid, virtual and augmented reality (VR and AR), media, and application development, deployment, and management from 60 Availability Zones (AZs) within 20 geographic regions, spanning the U.S., Australia, Brazil, Canada, China, France, Germany, India, Ireland, Japan, Korea, Singapore, Sweden, and the UK.
 Millions of customers including the fastest-growing startups, largest enterprises, and leading government agencies—trust AWS to power their infrastructure, become more agile, and lower costs.
-To learn more about AWS, visit [aws.amazon.com](https://aws.amazon.com).
+To learn more about AWS, visit <a href="https://aws.amazon.com" target="_blank">aws.amazon.com</a>.

 ![line]